how to write a product requirements document

 In the final section of a PRD, product managers often outline conditions, limitations, and interrelationships that can affect the product's development and success.
 This helps align the team’s expectations, anticipate potential challenges, and clarify external factors that might impact the project.

 Assumptions are expectations that the team believes to be true or likely.
 They are typically outside the direct control of the team but are crucial for planning.
-Examples of assumptions would be the following statements:

 Examples: